 Moving the product from warehouses or manufacturing plants to stores and ultimately to customers is the distribution function of the supply chain.

-Supply chain integration refers to the practice of developing a collaborative workflow among all departments and components involved in the supply chain to maximize efficiencies and build a lean supply chain.
+Supply chain integration connects the flow of work and information among all links in the supply chain to maximize efficiencies.

 For Walmart, its SCM methods yield lower costs for products and inventory, better control over selection in its stores and the ultimate result of lower prices that can be passed to customers, TradeGecko said.

 This research has been done on behalf of the University of San Francisco Online.
 Any names, logos, and other trademarks that have been referenced belong to their respective trademark owners, who are not affiliated with, nor endorse or sponsor, the institution, its programs, or its materials.